-- The ACC merged with CrimTrac in 2016 to form the Australian Criminal Intelligence Commission. - Information obtained through an examination conducted under s 20 of the ACC Act is also likely to be considered contrary to the public interest to disclose under s 1.3-see s 5.7 information disclosure of which is prohibited by law.
+- The ACC merged with CrimTrac in 2016 to form the Australian Criminal Intelligence Commission. - Information obtained through an examination conducted under s 20 of the ACC Act is also likely to be considered contrary to the public interest to disclose under Schedule 1, s 1.3 see [5.6] above.

-6.11.
-Section 1.8 - information in possession of human rights commission
+5.11.
+Section 1.8 - Information in possession of human rights commission

-The ACT Human Rights Commission (HRC) is responsible for considering complaints made under Part 4 of the Human Rights Commission Act 2005 (ACT) (HRC Act) and may also investigate other matters on its own initiative under s 48 of the HRC Act ('commission-initiated consideration').
+The ACT Human Rights Commission (HRC) is responsible for considering complaints made under Part 4 of the Human Rights Commission Act 2005 ('HRC Act') and may also investigate other matters on its own initiative under s 48 of the HRC Act ('commission-initiated consideration').
 In performing these functions, the HRC has certain powers to require a person to provide information, produce a document or other thing, or answer questions.